Â鶹´«Ã½

 Many courses in this area are also part of Graduate Collaborative Programs in , , , and .

-Indigenous Perspectives and Other Practices
+Indigenous Perspectives and Knowledge

 This area underscores the value and diversities of Indigenous knowledges that demonstrate the conception of educational experience as lifelong holistic processes.
 Education is understood to encompass a spectrum of experiences from the local cultural/spiritual and geographic to international relationships across the world.